ryan258/complex-react-app/README.md

 Then instead of React's `useReducer()` we use `useImmerReducer()`

 Then in ourReducer() we can change each case to directly modify the single piece of state

+## Moving Side Effects into useEffect: Using & Storing Data

+When you log in, the server sends back 3 piece of information:

+- xxxToken
+- xxxUsername
+- xxxAvatar

+Then we're storing these in the local storage.
+Problem is that we're saving all this from too many different files.
+This can lead to bugs, etc as complexity grows.

+So we'll do all our loading and saving to local storage takes place from only our Main.js file.

+We want to also keep our reducer pure a free of side effects and only working with reactish things/state.

+So we do this side effect things in a useEffect